 Make sure you are properly grounded before performing the following procedure.
 You must be certain that no electrostatic discharge (ESD) occurs.
 ESD can ruin your motherboard.
 Wear an antistatic wristband attached to a ground.
-See "Avoid Static Electricity" on the following screen.
+See "Avoid Static Electricity."

 Step Action

-1 Turn the computer power off and remove the computer
+1 Turn the computer power off and remove the computer cover.

-cover.

-2 Place a shorting bridge on J33.
+2 Place a shorting bridge on J29.

 3 Turn on computer power for about 10 seconds.

 4 Turn the computer off again.

-5 Remove the shorting bridge from J33.
+5 Remove the shorting bridge from J29.

 6 Turn on computer power again.

-Since you drained power from CMOS RAM, all system

-configuration information has been erased.
-You must now

-re - enter the system configuration information by

-running WINBIOS Setup.
+Since you drained power from CMOS RAM, all system configuration information has been erased.
+You must now re- enter the system configuration information by running WINBIOS Setup.